nanobox-io/nanobox-docs/source/local-config/local-performance/_vm-performance-win.md

 If you notice Nanobox and your apps running a little slowly, there are changes you can make that can drastically improve performance.

 ## Use netfs for Filesystem Mounting
-Whenever you run `nanobox dev start`, Nanobox mounts the current working directory into your Nanobox container.
+Whenever you run `nanobox run`, Nanobox mounts the current working directory into your Nanobox container.
 This allows changes made to code on your local machine to immediately appear in Nanobox container.
 The default `native` method used to mount code can be slow.
 Switching to `netfs` will greatly improve code read/write speeds in Nanobox.

 *"netfs" is a generic term for "network filesystem".
 The actual technology used in Windows is [CIFS](https://technet.microsoft.com/en-us/library/cc939973.aspx).*

 ### Using netfs
-To use netfs, you'll need to modify your [`config.yml`](/local-dev/nanobox-config-yml).
+To use netfs, you'll need to modify your [`config.yml`](/local-config/nanobox-config-yml).
 This file can be found at `C:\Users\username\.nanobox\config.yml` or `C:\%userprofile%\.nanobox\config.yml` .
 If it doesn't already exist, you can create it.
 Update the `mount-type` setting to `netfs`.

 #### netfs in the config.yml
 ```yaml